Pre-law

 That said, what we recommend:

-- Take opportunities to explore interests, values, and passions, then decide on the means to pursue them professionally
+• Take opportunities to explore interests, values, and passions, then decide on how you can engage these professionally

 If you decide on law, we encourage you to clarify your reasons.
 Instead of asking yourself, “Do I want to go to law school?”
 Ask: “Do I want to be a lawyer?
 If so, why?”
 To investigate this question further, consider taking the following steps: